griffio/griffio.github.io/knowledgebase.md

 ### Agile

 Software development as a time-boxed, risk, complexity evaluated process.
-Delivering software asa continuium rather than in one big bang.
+Delivering software in a continuium rather than in big bangs.
 De-mystifying how Software is made.
 Like a sausage machine.
 Everyone is made aware how the sausage is made and how big each segment can be delivered.

 Becomes Agile when software developers and stake holders (people with commercial interest in building software) are communicating skilfully.